aijamaltab/FlowerShop_android/README.md

-This Android application was developed by a student team as part of our university coursework.
-The app simulates a fully functional flower shop
+Hello!
+This Android application was developed by a student team of two as part of our university coursework to put our theoretical knowledge into practical use.
+The app simulates a fully functional flower shop, and all development and implementation were carried out in Android Studio using Java.